sfaist/docs/handbook/contracts.md

 An Order Form is a lightweight document that captures the customer details, credit amount, discount, term, and signatures from both index and the Customer.
 They are either governed by our standard terms or a custom MSA (see below).

-You will likely need to use the [Pricing Calculator](https://docs.google.com/spreadsheets/d/1QsDV2ECtMwM9IfC_D7Embmpu7K7q6qbq60t8ARglQaI/edit#gid=358353731) to get the correct credit amount to be included in the order form.